MuhammadMouostafa/object-oriented-programming/2-abstraction/5-static.md

 - A static member function can be accessed using any other member function or the class name through the scope resolution operator.
 - A static member function can access static data members and static member functions inside or outside of the class.
 - Static member functions have a scope inside the class and cannot access the current object pointer.
-- You can also use a static member function to determine how many objects of the class have been created.

 ### The reason we need Static member function:
 - Static members are frequently used to store information that is shared by all objects in a class.